 Though the screencast feature of Windows 10 takes it to a whole another level, it requires some specific hardware to do that.
 But you can easily find that out after you press Win + G.

-When you see the recording bar if the Red dot is grayed out, that means your PC doesn’t have the hardware requirements to use the feature.
+When you see the recording bar if the Dot button is not working out, that means your PC doesn’t have the hardware requirements to use the feature.
 But you do meet the requirements you’ll have a lot of fun using the Screencasting feature of Windows 10.